This salty design is amazing…

 Wouldn’t you just love to treat yourself to a relaxing massage in this room?
-The diamond shaped lite up salt bricks on the wall create a soft glow to further add to the relaxed feel of this spectacular space!
+The diamond shaped lit up salt bricks on the wall create a soft glow to further add to the relaxed feel of this spectacular space!

 You can get your sweat on in this beautiful sauna.
 It has many different settings, one being -weight-loss.
 Wondering if I go in 3x a day, if I could be a size 4 by Christmas???
 Hmm…

 Part of the sauna is pictured in the above photo.

 From the raw rustic elements to the contemporary and sleek, this spa is simply stunning everywhere you turn.
 No detail was overlooked.
 What is the most beautiful part of this spa you ask?
 Easy.
 It’s the genuine love and passion the owners have for what they do.
 Helping them achieve their dream and to be a trusted part of the journey, has been an honor.